-Ray got only half way through a fully funded PhD fellowship in Anthropology at Brandeis University, while working as a research associate at MIT, before he started dying, slowly, and with much consternation.
+Ray, our perpetual volunteer, got only half way through a fully funded PhD fellowship in Anthropology at Brandeis University, while working as a research associate at MIT, before he started dying, slowly, and with much consternation.
 All the best doctors and most expensive medications later did nothing to help him and yet, reluctant to give up to his fate – slow and tedious death from the inside out – he did what all sensible people do in these cases.
 He started meditating.

 The activity of meditating, for Ray listening to the voices of nature – wind, water, insects, etc., – would lead him on a journey that began with his being diagnosed and healed from Celiac Sprue disease by a naturopath in Oregon, through over forty countries until today, where he gives part of his time to the mission and vision of Olive Retreat.

 During that time Ray has lived and taught in universities in the USA, China, Lesotho, Saudi Arabia and Thailand, and during the most recent decade served as a communications advisor at the highest corporate level.
 He has met and worked with Fortune 50 Chairmen and CEOs, Kings, Prime Ministers, Ministers, orphans, slaves, abandoned and lost, and learned from them all.
 Shinzo Abe once said to him, "you're the innovator," Glenn Lowry, "you're the idea man," Dr. Dieter Zetsche, "you're fast," Arnold Schwarzeneggar, "get some sleep," Michael Phelps, "thanks!" and Pra Tawat, "meditate like this, Ajarn Ray."